 Environmental Impact of Cow Manure

 Cow manure can significantly enhance soil health due to its organic matter content and nutrient profile.
-The organic matter in cow manure improves soil structure, increases water retention, and enhances the soil’s ability to support diverse microbial life.
+The organic matter in cow manure improves soil structure, increases water retention, and enhances the soil’s ability to support a diverse range of microbial life.

-Using cow manure as a natural fertilizer has historically helped to reduce reliance on chemical fertilizers.
+Using cow manure as a natural fertiliser has historically helped to reduce reliance on chemical fertilisers.
 Manure provides a balanced mix of essential nutrients, such as nitrogen, phosphorus, and potassium.

 Cow manure can act as a carbon sink and reduce methane emissions when correctly managed and composted.
 It can help improve soil structure and, consequently, carbon sequestration.